What Are Floaters?

 - Low complication rate

-- Simple, pain-free out-patient procedure
+- The simple, pain-free out-patient procedure

 - Immediate results

-- High degree of patient satisfaction
+- A high degree of patient satisfaction

 Vision is restored immediately and the patient is able to return to daily activities right away.
-In fact, The Eye Institute of Florida commonly uses this procedure after cataract surgery to ensure the best vision possible for our patients.

 Schedule your Retina Evaluation today